Onto the Next Chapter...

 September 29, 2025 marked my last day at Splunk (now Cisco).
-After 8 rewarding years of learning, growing, friendships, and problem solving, I decided that it was the right time to leave and pursue the next chapter of my life.
+After 8 rewarding years of learning, growing, friendships, and problem solving, I decided that it was the right time to leave in order to pursue the next chapter of my life.

 Life at Splunk

 I joined Splunk in September of 2017 as a Senior Software Engineer on the Business Value Consulting, or “BVC” (now SVP) team.
 I had followed a co-worker from my previous job to the company, and it immediately felt like a bad decision.
-Not because the company was a bad place to work, or because the team was bad - it was primarily because I had always wanted to start my own business, and I felt like accepting this cushy job would ultimately make it difficult to leave and pursue what I really wanted to do.
-Seeing as I spent eight years at Splunk, I think it’s safe to say that fear became a reality.
+Not because the company was a bad place to work, or because the team was bad, but primarily because I wanted to start my own company (Electriq Power didn’t quite go as intended), and I felt like accepting this cushy job would ultimately make it difficult to leave and pursue what I really wanted to do.
+Seeing as I spent the next eight years at Splunk, I think it’s safe to say that fear became a reality.

-But, to my surprise, Spunk turned out to be a great place to work, and ultimately turned out to be something I’m happy I stuck with, and don’t regret even a little.
-Not only did Splunk put me and my family in the financial position to allow a bit of freedom (more on this in a minute), but the team we built fostered some of the best friendships I’ve had at a job, and we did a lot of fun and challenging work along the way, while still managing to have a great time in the process.
+But, to my surprise, Spunk turned out to be a great place to work, and ultimately turned out to be something I’m happy I stuck with - I have no ragrets (not even one letter).
+Not only did Splunk put me and my family in the financial position to allow a bit of freedom today, but the team we built fostered some of the best friendships I’ve had at a job, and we did a lot of fun and challenging work along the way, while still managing to have a great time in the process.

 Work-life balance was fantastic.
 We were always going to fun new places for lunch (shoutout to the #WFLT Slack channel!), and generally had all the freedom to do whatever we wanted whenever we wanted.
-It was a blast…until things began changing.
+It was a blast…but (unfortunately) nothing lasts forever.

 Returning After Parental Leave